davidjosearaujo/dissertation/notes/3GPP 23.501 Specification/3GPP TS 23.501 V18.7.0.md

 An untrusted non-3GPP access network shall be connected to the 5G Core Network via a Non-3GPP InterWorking Function (N3IWF), whereas a trusted non-3GPP access network shall be connected to the 5G Core Network via aTrusted Non-3GPP Gateway Function (TNGF).

+A UE shall establish an IPsec tunnel with the N3IWF or with the TNGF in order to register with the 5G Core Network over non-3GPP access.
+Further details about the UE registration to 5G Core Network over untrusted non-3GPP access and over trusted non-3GPP access are described in clause 4.12.2 and in clause 4.12.2a of TS 23.502 [3], respectively.

 # 5.5 Non-3GPP access specific aspects